-Despite having the largest metropolitan area in the Southeast at just over 6 million people and now the world’s second busiest airport (Hartsfield-Jackson International), after holding the number one spot for 20 years, Atlanta is mostly overlooked by outsiders obsessed with Southern food and culture.
+Despite having the largest metropolitan area in the Southeast at just over 6 million people and the world’s busiest airport (Hartsfield-Jackson Atlanta International), Atlanta is mostly overlooked by outsiders obsessed with Southern food and culture.
 Charleston has Lowcountry cooking and scads of storied historic buildings along its streets.
 Nashville has hot chicken and its famed music row.
 And New Orleans gave birth to the American cocktail scene.

 Atlanta doesn’t have the same culinary buzz associated with those aforementioned destinations, but residents of the city and its sprawling metropolitan area know the secrets behind the dining scene here lie in its diversity and fierce entrepreneurial spirit.